 Graduating from either High School or College is a huge milestone in a young person’s life.
-It’s also a proud moment time for the parents.
-Your graduate has a large amount of personality just waiting to come out and what better time but to capture those moments as a keepsake.
-Three16 Photography loves photographing Senior Portraits and Graduation Photos as you complete that huge milestone in your life.
+It’s also one of those proud moments that parents look forward to.
+Your graduate has a large amount of personality that's just waiting to come out and what better way to capture those moments as keepsakes than a Senior Portrait or Grad Photos?
+Three16 Photography is an Orange County portrait photographer specializing in senior portraits and grad photos.
+See why we are one of the best in the OC.

 That said, do your homework and find a photographer that will work “with” you and not treat it as just another photo session.
 That’s one reason a Pre-Consultation is so important.
 It gives you and the photographer an opportunity to get to know one another.
 A photographer’s job is to understand the student and what their personality traits are, their likes and dislikes, so that we can make informed decisions of what photos will be successful and which ones will not.
 We also want to set the tone so that the student enjoys their time with us.
 A student that is bored will reflect that in their photos.